-v.
+ii.
 Grounds for dismissal:

-- If a student fails, more than one course during their UMPT graduate education the student will be dismissed from the UMPT School.
-This includes the didactic courses (required and electives) as well as all clinical experience courses. - 2.
-If a student is placed on Probationary Status a second time due to Professionalism violations, this will be reviewed as serious and may result in dismissal from the UMPT School. - vi.
+- a.
+If a student fails, more than one course during their UMPT graduate education the student will be dismissed from the UMPT School.
+This includes the didactic courses (required and electives) as well as all clinical experience courses. - b.
+If a student is placed on Probationary Status a second time due to Professionalism violations, this will be reviewed as serious and may result in dismissal from the UMPT School. - iii.
 Procedures for Academic Misconduct and Investigation by the Course Instructor, per University of Montana Student Code of Conduct.
-Retrieved April 2021.

-When an incident of alleged academic misconduct is discovered by or brought to the attention of the course instructor during the course, the instructor must follow the UM procedures per the UM Student Code of vii.
-Appeal of Professionalism/Academic Status Decisions
+When an incident of alleged academic misconduct is discovered by or brought to the attention of the course instructor during the course, the instructor must follow the UM procedures per the UM Student Code of Conduct.